dryairship/gsoc-2020/README.md

 The only task remaining is to get the code merged in Qt's official repo.
 I'd also need to do any changes suggested by Qt's reviewers.

 ## Build instructions
+You can see the instructions [here](https://wiki.qt.io/Building_Qt_5_from_Git) on how to build Qt from source.

+For this project, you need the following libraries installed on your system:
+ - `libglib-2.0`
+ - `cpdb-libs`
+ - At least one of the backends:
+   - `cpdb-libs-cups`
+   - `cpdb-libs-gcp`
+   - `cpdb-libs-file`

 Once you have obtained the source code of Qt, create a new shadow build folder.
 The following commands must be executed in the shadow build folder, assuming that the source code of Qt is available in `/path/to/qt5`:

 ### Normal build (with CPDB enabled)